wurli/tidyverse-dev-bot/news-files-annotated/cli.md

 !begin-bullets-14!

+-   !begin-bullet!
--   New `cli_memo()` function to create a list of items or tasks.
+    New `cli_memo()` function to create a list of items or tasks.

+    !end-bullet!
+-   !begin-bullet!
--   New `cli::cli()` function to create a single cli message from multiple cli calls (#170).
+    New `cli::cli()` function to create a single cli message from multiple cli calls (#170).

+    !end-bullet!
+-   !begin-bullet!
--   cli now highlights weird names, e.g. path names with leading or trailing space (#227).
+    cli now highlights weird names, e.g. path names with leading or trailing space (#227).

+    !end-bullet!
+-   !begin-bullet!
--   Styling is fixed at several places.
+    Styling is fixed at several places.
 In particular, nested lists should be now formatted better (#221).

+    !end-bullet!
+-   !begin-bullet!
--   New `spark_bar()` and `spark_line()` functions to draw small bar or line charts.
+    New `spark_bar()` and `spark_line()` functions to draw small bar or line charts.

+    !end-bullet!

 !end-bullets-14!